 Download the copyright visual summary (pdf)

-One of the key objectives of the proposals is to increase the availability of works for people across Europe, provide new distribution channels for creators and bring the EU's cultural heritage to the forefront.
+One of the key objectives of the Directives is to increase the availability of works for people across Europe, provide new distribution channels for creators and bring the EU's cultural heritage to the forefront.

 - Create favourable conditions for cross-border distribution of television and radio programmes online